MickShannahan/fs-journal-2/quizzes/week01.md

 **3.** What is the `\<html>\</html>` tag in a document?
 <!-- enter you answer in the space below -->
 ```
+It is the top level (root) element of your HTML document
 ```

 **4.** What does `HTML` stand for?
 <!-- enter you answer in the space below -->
 ```
+HyperText Markup Language
 ```

 **5.** What Does `CSS` stand for?
 <!-- enter you answer in the space below -->
 ```
+Cascading Style Sheets
 ```

 **6.** What are the three components that makeup a `CSS` rule? <br> Example: